astronomer/docs/astro/cli/run-airflow-locally.md

 ---
-sidebar_label: 'Setup'
+sidebar_label: 'Run Astro in a local Airflow environment'
-title: 'Run your Astro project in a local Airflow environment'
+title: 'Run your Astro project in a local Airflow environment with the CLI'
 id: run-airflow-locally
 description: Run commands in your local Airflow environment.
 ---